Felix561/Photovoltaic-power-forecasting-using-deep-learning/dataset_creation/Raspberry_Pi/Info.md

 To train DL models effectively, it's crucial to curate suitable data.
 This section outlines the creation of a dataset comprising sky images and PV power values using cost-effective software and hardware components.

 #### Data Collection Design
-All data were collected at the Ostbayerische Technische Hochschule (OTH) in Regensburg, utilizing the PV test facility of the Renewable Energy Technology Laboratory.
-Due to technical constraints, only data from polycrystalline PV panels were used.
 Sky images were captured using a wide-angle lens and a Sony IMX477 image sensor.
 A Raspberry Pi 4 with custom software controlled the image capture process.

 The dataset was collected from November 13, 2023, to January 12, 2024, with images captured every minute from 6 am to 6 pm.
 Power values were stored at five-minute intervals by the PV system's inverter, necessitating linear interpolation to achieve one-minute resolution for label data.